philippdrebes/MSCIDS_MPM02_Project/README.md

 - Support Vector Machine
 - Optimization problem

-We will use the programming language R and develop the project in a Jupyter Notebook.

 ## Dataset
 The dataset we will be using is the [Employee Turnover](https://www.kaggle.com/datasets/davinwijaya/employee-turnover).
 This dataset contains information about the employees of a company such as satisfaction level, last evaluation, number of projects, average monthly hours, time spent at the company, whether they have had a work accident, whether they have been promoted, their department, salary level, and whether they left the company or not.